 An Investigation on Predictors of Occupational Functioning in Individuals with Bipolar Disorder

-The goal of this research is to identify biopsychosocial predictors of poor employment outcomes (work functioning and status) among individuals with bipolar disorder.
-Dr. O’Donnell is currently examining data from her dissertation study to determine the effects of clinical, neurocognitive, interpersonal and environmental features on how individuals with bipolar I disorder or bipolar II disorder function at work and whether they maintain employment.
-This research aims to inform novel approaches to remediating poor occupational functioning ultimately improving the overall functioning of individuals with bipolar disorder.
+This research identifies biopsychosocial predictors of long-term employment outcomes (work functioning and status) among individuals with bipolar disorder by determining the effects of clinical, neurocognitive, interpersonal and environmental features on long-term employment outcomes.
+The primary translational aim of this work is to inform novel approaches to remediating poor occupational functioning and, ultimately, to improve the overall wellbeing of individuals with bipolar disorder.